giellalt/lang-som/som.md

 * * *
+<small>This (part of) documentation was generated from [../src/fst/phonology-vh.twolc](http://github.com/giellalt/lang-som/blob/main/../src/fst/phonology-vh.twolc)</small>Prefixes
+Prefixes in the Somali language are bound to beginning of other words.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/phonology-vh.twolc](http://github.com/giellalt/lang-som/blob/main/../src/fst/phonology-vh.twolc)</small>Nouns
+<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-som/blob/main/../src/fst/stems/prefixes.lexc)</small>Nouns

 Nouns in Somali have separate paradigms depending on morphophonological stuff, but are split up into subgroups which correspond